cferwerda/socsci_bootcamp/README.md

 More details [here](http://doc.arcgis.com/en/arcgis-online/create-maps/add-layers.htm).
 ####Style Your Map
 Click on the drop-down arrow next to a layer to see many options.
-* Change Symbols: adjust the symbol type, color, and size.
+* **Change Symbols**: adjust the symbol type, color, and size.
 Try out the settings to see how they work, or check out [the help](http://doc.arcgis.com/en/arcgis-online/create-maps/change-symbols.htm) for details.
-* Configure Pop-ups: format the pop-up info windows.
+* **Configure Pop-ups**: format the pop-up info windows.
 More details [here](http://doc.arcgis.com/en/arcgis-online/create-maps/configure-pop-ups.htm).
-* Displaying Images/Videos in Pop-Up Windows: Your layer should have a column/variable containing a link to an image/video for each feature.
+* **Display Images/Videos in Pop-Up Windows**: Your layer should have a column/variable containing a link to an image/video for each feature.
 You can then select this field under Pop-up Media when you’re configuring pop-ups.
-* Create Labels: add automatically labels to your map.
+* **Create Labels**: add automatically labels to your map.
-* Animate Your Map to Show Change Over Time: if you have a [time-enabled](http://doc.arcgis.com/en/arcgis-online/create-maps/configure-time.htm) layer in your map, then you can use the timeline at the bottom of the map to adjust how the data are viewed.
+* **Animate Your Map to Show Change Over Time**: if you have a [time-enabled](http://doc.arcgis.com/en/arcgis-online/create-maps/configure-time.htm) layer in your map, then you can use the timeline at the bottom of the map to adjust how the data are viewed.
 The civilwar_battles layer is time-enabled.
 If you *don't* wish to show the timeline, click on the drop-down arrow next to the layer and select *Disable Time Animation*.

 ####Perform Analysis
 Use built-in tools to perform basic spatial analysis (buffers, calculate distances, combine datasets, etc.)